A MOTHER’S campaign to raise £40,000 to pay for an operation that will change her daughter’s life has raised £3,000.

 Chase suffers from a debilitating nerve-muscle condition known as spastic diplegia cerebral palsy, which means she walks on her toes, has stiffness in her legs and poor balance and co-ordination.

-Miss Morgan, a selfemployed accountant, fears her mobility could deteriorate if she does not undergo a procedure known as selective dorsal rhizotomy (SDR) to help avoid further muscle deterioration and stiffness.
+Miss Morgan, a selfemployed accountant, fears her mobility could deteriorate if she does not undergo a procedure known as selective dorsal rhizotomy (SDR) to help avoid further muscle deterioration

 The procedure uses a technique developed in St Louis, USA, and involves making an incision in the spine to divide nerve roots that contribute to the spasticity.

 Miss Morgan said the response from local people and businesses in making donations and offering to help organise events has helped her reach the £3,000 mark in less than a month.